-- 5.17) Only tuition fees can be paid by Direct Debit, other course related fees must be paid in full at the time of enrolment.
-These include, but are not limited to, examination fees, material fees, and kit costs. - 5.18) A Direct Debit mandate form must be completed and deposit payment (see f) b.), plus other course related fees as listed above must be paid at the time of enrolment.
+Only tuition fees can be paid by Direct Debit, other course related fees must be paid in full at the time of enrolment.
+These include, but are not limited to, examination fees, material fees, and kit costs.

+A Direct Debit mandate form must be completed and deposit payment made (see 5.16), plus other course related fees as listed above must be paid at the time of enrolment.

-- 5.19) Learners will be invoiced for the remaining costs, following deposit payment, at the start of the course and credited each month as payment is made. - 5.20) Instalment arrangements can only be offered where: - Learner has no outstanding balance of fees from any previous year - Learner does not have and is not in the process of making an Individual Voluntary Arrangement (IVA) - Learner has not defaulted on instalment arrangements in any previous years. - 5.21) The number of instalments available to the learner is dependent upon the date of commencement / enrolment and the length of the course they wish to study, e.g.: - For full time level 2 and below courses starting in September the payment schedule would be as follows: The course fee is £1,500.
+Learners will be invoiced for the remaining costs, following deposit payment, at the start of the course and credited each month as payment is made.

+Instalment arrangements can only be offered where:

+- Learner has no outstanding balance of fees from any previous year - Learner does not have and is not in the process of making an Individual Voluntary Arrangement (IVA) - Learner has not defaulted on instalment arrangements in any previous years. - The course fees are a minimum of £350 and the course duration is 12 weeks or more.

+The number of instalments available to the learner is dependent upon the date of commencement / enrolment and the length of the course they wish to study, e.g.:

+- For full time level 2 and below courses starting in September the payment schedule would be as follows: The course fee is £1,500.
 An initial deposit of £250 will become payable at the point of enrolment, followed by 5 monthly instalments of £250.
-The first instalment would become payable on 1st October 2021. - For all other courses the initial payment will be 20% of the tuition fees as a deposit, plus any other course related cost, e.g. exam/registration fee, material fees etc, followed by 5 monthly instalments (8 instalments may be made where a learner's course is Full Cost and no Advanced Learning/SFE Higher Education Loan is used). - 5.22) Direct Debit fees will be collected on the 1st of the month or the next working day. - 5.23) Learners whose payments are returned unpaid by the bank will incur an administration fee of £35. - 5.24) If instalments have not been paid by the due date, then the full outstanding balance becomes payable immediately. - 5.25) If the learner withdraws from their course, they will remain liable for any outstanding course fees.
+The first instalment would become payable on 1st October 2022. - For all other courses the initial payment will be 20% of the tuition fees as a deposit, plus any other course related cost, e.g. exam/registration fee, material fees etc, followed by 5 monthly instalments (8 instalments may be made where a learner's course is Full Cost and no Advanced Learning/SFE Higher Education Loan is used).

+Direct Debit fees will be collected on the 1st of the month or the next working day.

+Learners whose payments are returned unpaid by the bank will incur an administration fee of £35.

+If instalments have not been paid by the due date, then the full outstanding balance becomes payable immediately.

+If the learner withdraws from their course, they will remain liable for any outstanding course fees.